technakal/notes/programming/java/udacity-nanodegree/web-service-api/how-to-eureka.md

 ### Configure Eureka Properties

+- In `application.properties`:
   - Name your server.
   - Declare the server port.
     - Typically 8761.
   - Prevent Eureka from registering itself as a service.
   - Turn on logging, if you want it.

 ```text
 #configure server